School of Social and Political Science

 Background

-Thematic Orientation: Violence, kinship, subjectivity, affect, trauma, ethics of doing ethnography in zones of conflict, distressing research
+Thematic Orientation: Violence, kinship, subjectivity, affect, trauma, ethics, distressing research

 Empirically my early work centred on occupied Palestine.
 I have examined how those not so spectacular figures and relations in a conflict experience violent events as well as live with the uneventfulness of ongoing violence.
 For my PhD and early post doc research I did ethnographic fieldwork among family members to current and former Palestinian political detainees in Israeli aimed at documenting how they try to steer clear of the social stigma occurring with confinement.

 Between 2014 and 2017 I was the PI of a comparative study on the Scandinavian Welfare states and how they encounter Middle Eastern survivors of Violence.
 The project was termed ‘Slippery Suffering’.
 Emphasis is placed on the affective responses to stories of violence among representatives of the welfare states (funded by NOS-HS).
-Currently, the international team behind the project are working towards publishing the collective output from the project in a special issue of an international, peer-reviewed journal.
-The working title is 'Overwhelming Knowledge - Knowing and Writing Violence in Contemporary Anthropology'.
+This research forms the backbone of my current book project Wounding Knowledge - Care, Ethics and Relationships after Torture (under contract with Fordham UP).

 In sum, my research is animated by questions of violence, relatedness, everyday life, knowledge, as well as issues pertaining to gender and voice.
 My first book ‘No Place for Grief: Martyrs, Prisoners and Mourning in Contemporary Palestine’ (http://www.upenn.edu/pennpress/book/15492.html), is an ethnographic monograph about the porous boundary between endurance and exhaustion and, importantly, how kinship is the site par se in which such exhaustion is felt.
 Methodological questions of how to do ethnography among people in precarious situations informs the ethical sensibility with which I approach ethnography and collaboration more broadly.
 Through my research I have worked closely with NGOs and academic colleagues in Palestine, about research projects as well as consultancy work.
 In Denmark, I have co-operated with Dignity- Danish Institute against Torture for more than 15 years.
 I relocated from the Department of Anthropology, University of Copenhagen, Denmark to the Department of Social Anthropology at University of Edinburgh early in 2019.